-3.1 The Arbitrator's Decision
+A. The Arbitrator's Decision

 At first glance, final-offer arbitration appears to be a complicated three-party game involving the arbitrator, employer, and union.
-Fortunately, the way arbitrators are chosen allows us to simply the game into two stages.
-Because both parties have considerable input into which arbitrator will handle their case, arbitrators will survive only if they are indistinguishable from each other (i.e., they cannot be "pro-union" or "pro-employer").
-As a result, arbitrators behave as though they are "statistically exchangeable" with each other, and the only difference between arbitrators is a forecast error.7 From the point of view of the parties, the arbitrator's decision may be thought of as a random variable.
-We test this assumption empirically later in the paper, and find support for it.
+Fortunately, the way arbitrators are chosen allows us to simplify the game into two stages.
+Because both parties have considerable input into which arbitrator will handle their case, arbitrators will survive only if they are indistinguishable from each other (that is, they cannot be clearly pro-union or pro-employer).
+As a result, arbitrators behave as though they are statistically exchangeable with each other, and the only difference between arbitrators is a forecast error.
+From the point of view of the parties, the arbitrator's decision may be thought of as a random variable.
+We test this assumption empirically later in the paper and find support for it.

-(1) $$w_a \leq \frac{(w_e + w_u)}{2}.$$
+$$w_a \le \frac{(w_e + w_u)}{2}.\tag{1}$$

 If arbitrators are statistically exchangeable, w_a may be modeled as being drawn from a common probability density function.
-This distribution can be viewed as the distribution of preferred wage increases for a large sample of arbitrators making a decision on the same case.
+This distribution can be viewed as the distribution of preferred wage increases for a large sample of arbitrators who are making a decision on the same case.
 Figure 3 illustrates how the probability of an employer victory depends on the final offers of both parties in this simple baseline model.
-If w_a has a normal distribution with mean μ and standard deviation σ , it follows the employer's offer is chosen with probability $Pr(w_a \le (w_e + w_u)/2) = \Phi((w_e + w_u)/2\sigma - \mu/\sigma)$, where Φ is the standard normal cumulative distribution function.
+If w_a has a normal distribution with mean μ and standard deviation σ , it follows that the employer's offer is chosen with probability $Pr(w_a < (w_e + w_u)/2) =$ $\Phi((w_e + w_u)/2\sigma - \mu/\sigma)$, where Φ is the standard normal cumulative distribution function.
 This model can readily be modified to account for the effects of legal representation.
 Suppose agents shift the arbitrator's distribution of preferred awards favorably for their clients.
-Then if the union employs an agent, it increases the mean of this distribution by the quantity α_u , as depicted in Figure 3.
-Similarly, representation for the employer shifts the distribution to the left by the quantity α_e .
-With the addition of agents, the probability the employer wins is where L_e and L_u are dummy variables equal to one if the employer and union hire an agent, respectively.
-The coefficients on these dummy variables tell us how much the arbitrator's notion of a fair award is influenced by agents.
-Estimates of these coefficients will form the basis of our test for the presence of prisoner's dilemma incentives.
+Then if the union employs an agent, it increases the mean of this distribution by the quantity α_u , as depicted in figure 3.
+Similarly,